Cyclopaedia Chapter Seven: Three Bricks

 School children knew the fundamentals.
 Everyone knew the Cyclopaedia.
 Two hundred years ago, or as Slv's northern mother would say "seasons", a school teacher named Quiddity began writing and organizing entries, on small paper cards, for everything he knew and saw.
 He did this obsessively.
 If he could obtain an example or specimen that the card referred to, he would.
 A dried flower.
 A pinned insect.
 An example of a mineral.
 The work wasn't limited to exhibitable things—many cards related to concepts, places and people.
 Ideas, sensations, relationships.
 If one uses the word "hungry", to what does that refer?
 Soon he'd created a system of coordinates, to place these references in an accessible map.
 As this grew he added a complex series of categories, to organize the map, into a taxonomy that would expand over time.

 Quiddity called this the Cyclopaedia.
 He grew the Work to hundreds of thousands of entries.
-When he grew older the Cyclopaedia was discovered by academics.
+When he became older the Cyclopaedia was discovered by academics.
 Libraries may contain books, and books contained ideas, but Quiddity's Cyclopaedia contained Things, and their relationships to one another.
 This was revelatory.
 In a period when a grand universal Order was believed to be imminently knowable, it was new and useful for academics, researchers, and the dawning profession of science.
 There was nothing else like it.
 The University became interested and began supporting Quiddity, giving him resources and more importantly the assistance of students.
 Those students went out and gathered data for more entries, calling themselves Compilers, which was a literal description of their task.

 Quiddity's home was full of entries when he died, entries stacked to the ceilings, corners hidden, windows obfuscated, dangerous footpaths negotiating enormous piles of research.
 Those who helped him as students, now adult academics and professors, were determined to continue to expand the Cyclopaedia.
 Quiddity's entire house, and everything in it, was moved inside of a special new building adjacent to the University.
 This became the physical center of the Cyclopaedia.
 The large doors were adorned by a carving of a broad, wide tree—the symbol of the Work.
 Over time more Compilers joined, the Work grew, the building became a series of buildings, the Cyclopaedia became the center of academic life, and eventually the center of all knowledge.